asusjax222-gif/portfolio-javascript-css-animation/README.md

 # **Responsive Portfolio Website – Lab Assignment**

 This project is a one-page responsive **Portfolio Website** built using **Flexbox, CSS Grid, media queries, animations, and modern CSS units**.
-It is an enhanced version of **Lab 2**, upgraded with a cleaner layout, better responsiveness, and interactive UI effects.

----

 ## **📌 Project Overview**